LightBurnSoftware/Documentation/Operations.md

 ![Cut Mode Settings](/img/CutSettingsAdditional.PNG)

 #### Enable "Cut-Through" Mode
-This setting is used primarily for Ruida based machines.
-Enabling this setting will allow the laser to dwell in the same position after initially firing or before turning off based on the settings below.
+This setting is only available for Ruida based machines.
+Enabling this setting will allow the laser to dwell in the same position after initially firing or before turning off based on the settings below, and is useful for piercing thick materials before the cut starts.

 * Start pause time (ms): Number of milliseconds to fire the laser before moving
 * End pause time (ms): Number of milliseconds to fire the laser at the end of a move